What is the definition of a tree that should be protected and How Do I Find Out

 FAQs:

-What happens if I conduct work on a tree that is protected without permission?
+What is the consequence if I do work on a protected tree without permission?

-Can I appeal a TPO and/or preservation order?
+Can I appeal an TPO or preservation order?

-Can I remove a protected tree?
+Can I take down a protected tree?

 Conclusion